-One thing I like is that if the device turns itself off after you’ve done an operating like syncing, the next time you turn the device you’ll get confirmation of success or failure of the operation.
-It’s a good peace of mind feature and means you don’t have to be sitting there watching the operation complete.
+One thing I like is that if the device turns itself off after you’ve done an operation like syncing, the next time you turn the device you’ll get confirmation of success or failure of the operation.
+It’s a good peace-of-mind feature and means you don’t have to be sitting there watching the operation complete.
 You can just let it run and do its thing without having to monitor it.
 If it fails, you’ll get a red screen that looks like this:

 You can also set it to automatically copy when you insert a memory card, saving you from pushing a button.

 Once the files are copied you can browse the images on the screen.
 It’s not a great screen for doing that, but it’s possible.
 It’s compatible with the most common RAW formats.

 You can also format your memory card from within the NEXTO, although that’s typically something best done in the camera.

 Once you get home, you can plug the NEXTO into a USB port on your computer.
 The NEXTO behaves like any other USB mass storage device (that is to say, an external hard drive), so you can import directly into whatever software you’re using to select, process, and manage your photos.

 The CompactFlash port is significantly faster than the SD port.
 That’s pretty typical.
 To compare them, I filled up a 64GB CompactFlash card and a 64GB SDXC card with the same RAW files–about 59.5GB of image files in real terms.
 Both were the current generation of SanDisk EXTREME Pro; the CompactFlash version is rated for a read speed of up to 160 MB/s while the SDXC version is rated for a read speed of up to 95 MB/s.
 In neither case did it approach the maximum speeds of the card; the difference is due to the reader hardware, not the cards.